Please enter a search term to begin your search.

-"SIMON: The Beginning of Modern Music Video Games" in Austin, Michael L. (ed.)
+"SIMON: The Precursor to Modern Music Video Games" in Austin, Michael L. (ed.)
 Music Video Games: Maestros, Musicians, and Multiplayers.
-New York: Bloomsbury Publishing (forthcoming 2015).
+New York: Bloomsbury Academic Press (forthcoming 2015).

 "'I'm Free': The Who on the Self and Society," with Casey Rentmeester, in Harison, Casey and Rocco Genaro (eds.), The Who and Philosophy.
 Washington D.C.: Lexington Books (forthcoming 2015).

 "Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A. et al (eds.)
 Accidental Armageddons: The Nuclear Crisis and the Culture of the Cold War in the 1980s.
 Cambridge: Cambridge University Press (forthcoming 2015).

 "The Police," in Moskowitz, David V. (ed.), The 100 Greatest Bands of All Time.
 ABC-CLIO (forthcoming, October 2015).

 "Game Over?
 A Cold War Kid Reflects on Apocalyptic Video Games," in Goldberg, Daniel and Linus Larsson (eds.)
 The State of Play: Sixteen Voices on Video Games.
 New York: Seven Stories Press (forthcoming, September 2015).

 H-Diplo Review of Paul Rubinson, "The Global Effects of Nuclear Winter: Science and Antinuclear Protest in the United States and the Soviet Union during the 1980s."
 Cold War History 14:1 (February 2014): 47-69.